dpacassi/UltimateDrupalReference/README.md

 - [Shield](https://www.drupal.org/project/shield) - PHP Authentication shield.
 It creates a simple shield for the site with Apache authentication.

 ### Site building
+- [@font-your-face](https://www.drupal.org/project/fontyourface) - @font-your-face provides an administrative interface for browsing and applying web fonts (using CSS @font-face, supported in all popular browsers) from a variety of sources.
 - [Admin Toolbar](https://www.drupal.org/project/admin_toolbar) - The Admin Toolbar intends to improve the default Drupal Toolbar (the administration menu at the top of your site) to transform it into a drop-down menu, providing a fast access to all administration pages.
 - [Block Group](https://www.drupal.org/project/blockgroup) - This module extends the standard Drupal block system with block groups.
 Each block group provides a new block as well as a corresponding region.
 Child blocks can be moved into any group region.
 - [Block Visibility Groups](https://www.drupal.org/project/block_visibility_groups) - Block Visibility Groups allows the site administrator to easily manage complex visibility settings that apply to any block placed in a visibility group.